-After the ADSs are listed on the NASDAQ Capital Market, our ordinary shares will continue to be listed on the ASX.
-Although the ADSs currently trade on the OTCQX market, we cannot predict the effect of the transition of this dual listing to trading on of the ADSs on NASDAQ Capital Market will have on the value of our ordinary shares and ADSs.
+With the ADSs now listed on the NASDAQ Capital Market, our ordinary shares continue to be listed on the ASX.
+Our ADSs have only recently begun trading on the NASDAQ Capital Market, and we cannot predict the effect of the transition of this dual listing to trading on of the ADSs on NASDAQ Capital Market will have on the value of our ordinary shares and ADSs.
 However, the dual listing of our ordinary shares and ADSs may dilute the liquidity of these securities in one or both markets and may adversely affect the further development of an active trading market for the ADSs in the U.S. The price of the ADSs could also be adversely affected by trading in our ordinary shares on the ASX.